Projects The Courtyard House

 Rendering by Aris Georges of OM Studio Design for Lindal.

-The central courtyard and garden is envisioned as a meditative space.
+The central courtyard and garden is envisioned as a space for prayer and reflection.
 It acts as a piece of fixed art, constantly changing with different seasons and times of the day, while allowing for natural light to penetrate the communal areas inside.

 The U-shape plan is oriented southwest to maximize solar gain and views in the usually overcast climate of the Pacific Northwest.
 The large communal great room is designed with an oversized kitchen island, perfect for Mrs. Yoon and her family to get together for meals, as is their long family tradition.